Understanding Deceptive Trade Practices

 Defining deceptive trade practices

 Different states have different laws when it comes to deceptive trade practices.
 However, deceptive trade practices usually transcend states; in fact, they often affect consumers throughout the country.
 This is why the Uniform Deceptive Trade Practices Act (UDTPA) was adopted.
 This legislation is created to provide protections for people across the country and to prevent complications arising from differing state laws.

 What are some examples of deceptive trade practices?

-Deceptive trade practices can include convincing a customer that certain modifications to a product that he or she owns are needed, for example if he or she is told that his or her car needs to be fixed when in fact it is not faulty.
-It also includes selling fake brands through the act of convincing a prospective customer that they are purchasing the authentic brand’s goods.
+Deceptive trade practices can include convincing a customer that certain modifications to a product that he or she owns are needed, for example, if he or she is told that his or her car needs to be fixed when in fact it is not faulty.
+It also includes selling fake brands through the act of convincing prospective customers that they are purchasing the authentic brand's goods.
 Lying about the sponsorship or endorsement received for a product is also a type of deceptive trade practice.

 If you believe that you have become a victim of deceptive trade practices, then it is important to look into your situation and assess how the law applies.